dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Would there be any analyzers that are not possible to run during the replay mode (subject to internal design - this difference won't be exposed during [custom analyzers authoring](#custom-analyzers-authoring)), replay mode will inform user about those via warnings.

 Replay mode will by default consider `.editorconfig` files stored within the binlog and will run analyzers based on those.
-This may lead to double-reports – as binlog will have the runtime analysis reports stored, plus the replay-time analysis reports will be augumented.
+This may lead to unintended double-reports – as binlog will have the runtime analysis reports stored, plus the replay-time analysis reports will be augumented.

 For this reason we will consider following modes (all are non-goals):
 * Ability to specify skipping all binlog stored reports